gouldsonium/lorerim-wiki/read-me.md

 ## Credits and Thanks

 - _YOU_ for reading this.
+- Shazdeh for SOOOOO many things in LoreRim.
+Absolute legend.
+- Patman & JPSteele for LoreRim's Bestiary addon.
 - Althro & Ylikollikas for answering all my questions.
-- Bingus, Curly & Aljo for creating Ascensio - upon which LoreRim was built.
+- Bingus, Curly & Aljo for creating Ascensio - upon which the first version of LoreRim was built.
-- ShadowSorcery for creating LoreRim's awesome logo.
 - DiscloApproved for revamping LoreRim's NPCs.
 - Abandoned by Arkay & Camboi for inspiring me to create a Requiem-based modlist.
 - Halgari and everyone on the WJ Team - Wabbajack is awesome and so are you.